KinnaGt/Pokedex/README.md

 # Pokedex
-A pokemon app that let's you explore a large libarary of pokemons, view their strenghts and save your favorite pokemons!.
+A pokemon app that let's you explore a large library of pokemons, view their strenghts and save your favorite pokemons!.
 (Built using freezed and flutter_bloc)

 # Running instructions
 * step 1 ```flutter pub get```